Injury and Accident Attorneys(732)838-9769

 Evidence in a Wrongful Death Lawsuit in New Jersey

 When an attorney builds a wrongful death case, there is a burden of proof they must reach.
-First, a lawyer must prove that the defendant owed a duty to your loved one.
+First, our wrongful death attorneys must prove that the defendant owed a duty to your loved one.
 Second, they must show that the defendant breached that duty.
 Third, a wrongful death attorney needs to show that the defendant’s wrongful actions in fact caused the death.
 And fourth, they must prove what damages resulted.

 Proving duty means that your lawyer must show that the defendant was legally required to do something to avoid harming your loved one.
-For example, if your family member was killed because of a defective product the defendant manufactured, your lawyer should explain that the defendant would have had a duty to ensure that their product would not become defective and to warn of potential risks of using that product.
+For example, suppose your family member was killed because of a defective product the defendant manufactured.
+In that case, your lawyer should explain that the defendant would have had a duty to ensure that their product would not become defective and to warn of potential risks of using that product.

 Breach of that duty occurs when a defendant fails to uphold that duty through negligence.
 In a wrongful death case, a defendant can be negligent in many ways.
 For example, if a drunk driver killed your loved one, you may be able to file a wrongful death claim because driving drunk is a breach of their duty to follow New Jersey DWI laws.
 During a lawsuit, your attorney should explain when and how the breach of duty happened.

 In wrongful death cases, the damages sustained primarily include the loss of your loved one.
-There are also other damages you can claim, such as the grief you and your family face from the loss.
+You can also claim other damages, such as the grief you and your family face from the loss.
 An experienced New Jersey wrongful death lawyer can help prove that the defendant’s negligence directly caused these damages and how much these damages are worth.

 Damages in a Wrongful Death Lawsuit in New Jersey

-Damages can be calculated based upon several factors.
-The economic family’s economic dependence on the victim may play a part in deciding the cost of damages for things like lost wages and lost support.
-Once decided, your family can be compensated for the deceased’s medical costs and for your loved one’s funeral costs.
+Damages can be calculated based on several factors.
+The family’s economic dependence on the victim may play a part in deciding the cost of damages for things like lost wages and lost support.
+Once decided, your family can be compensated for the deceased’s medical costs and your loved one’s funeral costs.

 You may also receive damages to cover the death itself.
 Although no amount of money can ease the loss of a loved one, a settlement can also help your family move forward.